jonathanschimpf/learn-nextjs-dashboard/README.md

 <p>&nbsp;‏‏‎‏‏‎ ‎<strong>+</strong></p>

 `Vercel` =>‏‏‎ ‎ ‏‏‎ ‎[Vercel is the Frontend Cloud.](https://vercel.com/) Build, scale, and secure a faster, personalized web.
 Develop with your favorite tools.
 Launch globally, instantly.
 Keep pushing.
+PostgreSQL database is stored/seeded there to store the employee information and their invoices for this demo.

 <p>&nbsp;<p>